Streampunk/beamengine/README.md

 ### Rendition

-As experienced from the perspective of a viewer, a rendition content item is a visually- and/or audibly-equivalent representation of an item of content.
-Typically, a rendition has the same resolution its source but may have different parameters such as pixel/sample format or codec, meaning that it is not an exact byte-for-byte copy.
-Renditions relationships between content items are one-to-one and directional, with a source and a target.
-A rendition without a source is not a rendition as such and is considered to be the _original_ version.
+As experienced from the perspective of a viewer, a content item that is a rendition of another is a visually- and/or audibly-equivalent representation.
+Typically, a rendition has the same resolution or shape as its source but may have different parameters such as pixel/sample format or codec, meaning that it is not an exact byte-for-byte copy.
+Rendition relationships between content items are one-to-one and directional, with a _source_ end and a _target_ end.
+A content item without a rendition source is the _original_ version.

-A rendition has a many-to-many stream mapping within two related content items.
+A rendition relationship describes a many-to-many stream mapping between two related content items.
 For example, a source professional format video file - such as `.mxf` or `.mov` - may have a video stream and sixteen separate mono audio streams.
 A target rendition has a video stream and a stereo audio stream.
 The rendition relationship must include which of the source audio streams, say the 3rd and 4th, are used to make the left and right tracks for the target.

-One-to-one transformations of a stream that are experientially equivalent may be represented as a rendition, even if the result is a different resolution, number or samples or number of packets.
+One-to-one transformations of a stream that are experientially equivalent may be associated by a rendition relationship, even if the result is a different resolution, number or samples or number of packets.
 For example:

 * scaling a video stream for presentation on a lower resolution device, as this is a form of compression;
 * similarly, reducing the sample rate of high-definition audio;
 * compressing audio and adding a short amount of additional silence at the beginning or end to facilitate better lip sync.

-Decode rendition relationships have source media elements that are packets and target media elements that are frames, whereas encode rendition relationships start with frames and end up with packets.
-A rendition target may be a lossless rendition of its source, such as a different packing of samples into a transport.
-For example, an interleaved V210 packing of an uncompressed 10-bit-per-sample video packet that is otherwise represented as 16-bits-per-sample as separate planes as a frame.
+_Decode rendition relationships_ have source media elements that are packets and target media elements that are frames. _Encode rendition relationships_ start with frames and end up with packets.
+A rendition target may be a lossless transormation of its source, such as a different packing of samples into a transport.
+For example, an interleaved [V210 packing](https://www.loc.gov/preservation/digital/formats/fdd/fdd000353.shtml) of an uncompressed 10-bit-per-sample video as a packet is losslessly decoded from, or encoded to, a frame with 16-bit values (only 10-bits-per-sample active) with separate data planes per component.

 In a workflow, a rendition relationship can be used as follows:

-1. Create a new item of content and a rendition relationship to its source.
-The format of the content items declares details of the target transformation from the source.
-The relationship includes any stream mappings from source to target and may suggest how the data payloads are to be made.
+1. Create a new item of content with a rendition relationship to its source.
+The difference between the format of the two content items provides details of the transformation required from source to target.
+Optionally included with the relationship are stream mappings from source to target.

 2. The media element metadata and payloads of a rendition can be made in one of three ways:
    * _provided_: the payloads are sent in over the Content Beam API in the usual way.
    * _just-in-case_: payloads are made be a worker or workers from the source material as soon as possible.
    * _just-in-time_: payloads are made as requested and, where appropriate, cached for subsequent requests.

-3. If a request is made for rendition media element metadata payload that does not exist, a worker can be assigned to determine whether to respond with `404 - Not Found` or to assign another worker to make the response _just-in-time_.
+3. If a request is made for rendition media element metadata payload that does not exist, a worker can be assigned to determine whether to respond with `404 - Not Found` or whether to assign another worker to make the rendition response _just-in-time_.

 __TODO__ - description of asserting a rendition relationship

 ### Transformation

-A content item that is made by applying a filter to one or more other content items such as what a viewer experiences is different from the source is a form of transformation.
+A content item that is made by applying a [_filter_](https://github.com/Streampunk/beamcoder#filtering) to one or more other content items, causing a change of viewing experience, is a form of transformation.
 Transformations include cropping, scaling, mixing, graphics, shaping, retiming (e.g. slow motion), filtering (e.g. remove noise) etc..
-A transformation relationship is a means of specifying the correspondence between items of source material that are transformed to make items of target material.
+A transformation relationship is a means to describe the correspondence between items of source material that are transformed to make items of target material.

-Transformation relationships may be time bounded and only exist for part of the target's timeline.
+Transformation relationships may be time-bounded and only exist for part of the target's timeline.
 This is a bit like a combination of the timeline in an editor and a live vision mixer:

-* For timelines, recipes can be specified in advance.
+* For timelines, recipes can be specified in advance by a form of _edit decision list_.
 * For live streams, parameters such as mix level or graphics position can be updated on-the-fly.
-* Or you can have a mix of the two, with recipes triggered by live events and/or recipes configuring potential live interaction.
+* Or you can have a mix of the two, with recipes triggered by live triggers and/or recipes configuring potential live interaction.

-At a content-item level, transformations are typically one-to-many, a target with one or more sources.
+At a content-item level, transformations are typically one-to-many, a target item with one or more sources.
 However, in some cases, a transformation may create more than one target, for example making separate key and fill versions of video with graphics overlay.
-At a stream level, relationships may be many-to-many and exists between media elements that are frames rather than packets.
+At a stream level, relationships may be many-to-many.
+Transformation relationships tend to be specified between media elements that are frames rather than packets as they operate on uncompressed data.

 As with rendition relationships, transformation relationships can be externally _provided_, made _just-in-case_ or made _just-in-time_.